 The ASUC owns a lodge in Norden, California called the Cal Lodge for the use of the University Students and/or for short term rentals by the public.
-On October 10, 2014, the ASUC contracted and hired a property management firm ("contractor") to oversee the operations of the Cal Lodge.
-In consideration for the services of the contractor, ASUC compensated the contractor a monthly base fee of \$3,000 for October and November 2014.
-Thereafter, ASUC compensates the contractor \$1,850 or ten percent of the gross revenues after deducting taxes, whichever is greater.
+ASUC contracted and hired a property management firm ("contractor") to oversee the operations of the Cal Lodge.
+In consideration for the services of the contractor, ASUC compensated the contractor \$1,850 or ten percent of the gross revenues after deducting taxes, whichever is greater.
 ASUC will also be responsible for all costs and expenses necessary for the operation and maintenance of Cal Lodge.
-Cal Lodge operations resumed as of October 22, 2014.
+On June 19, 2017, ASUC Senate decided to close Cal Lodge and terminated the service agreement with the contractor.
+On March 8, 2018, Cal Lodge was sold for \$502,000 to an unrelated party.